daoc-celestius/celestius-launcher/README.md

 The launcher will install to `%LOCALAPPDATA%\CelestiusLauncher\app-%version%`.

 If the launcher does not install and run, your anti-virus may be putting the file in quarantine.
 If that happens add a directory exclusion to your virus scanner.
 For example, user `bob` would add: `C:\Users\bob\AppData\Local\CelestiusLauncher`

+## Features
+- AutoUpdate - When the launcher starts it will install any updates and prompt the user to restart.
+- Save - if `Save` is checked when logging in, the user credentials will be saved in `Windows Credential Manager`.

 ## How to uninstall the launcher